strongloop/strongloop.com2/_posts/2018-04-09-github-example-app-part2.md

 ### Step 3: Retrieving the stargazer numbers in the GHRepoController
 To retrieve the number of stargazers a repo has, we can refer to the [GitHub Repositories API](https://developer.github.com/v3/repos/#get).
 `GET /repos/:owner/:repo` returns information about the repo, and the attribute `stargazersCount` is the stargazer number we're looking for.
-This endpoint can be reached through the octokat module by calling 'await octo.repos(org, repo).fetch().stargazersCount'.
+This endpoint can be reached through the octokat module by calling `await octo.repos(org, repo).fetch()`.

 In `GHRepoController`, we are going to update `getRepoStargazers` function:
-1. make it async
+1. make it async, because the operation does not return the result instantly and we don't want it to block the application.
 2. call `octo.repos(org, repo).fetch()` to get information from the repo

 ```ts